 The Gardenia is one of the most fragrant flowering shrubs in the garden.
 Mass planted, the perfume can waft through the air for many metres.
-They can be grown as a semi formal hedge but keep in mind some problems: the flowers don’t age well at all, to look at their best they need a good amount of fertiliser and they are more inclined to get leggy at the base.
+They can be grown as a semi formal hedge but keep in mind there will likely be a couple of issues.

 Biggest Positive: The pure white flowers and beautiful scent through most of summer

 Biggest Negative: Unfortunately the positive is somewhat outweighed by the maintenance nightmare that is “dead-heading”.
 To keep it looking its best you will have to do it

 |Ageing||Not good.
 Attractive and sweet smelling they are, but they age to a dirty brown and don't fall, making them a dead heading nightmare.|

 |Width||0.7 - 1m|